botchagalupe/dirsync/Dirsync-Tool.md

 ### Using user prompt inputs for LDAP configuration values.

-Adding a LDAP service with '-a' action allows the user to add LDAP service by taking user prompt inputs in succession.
+Adding a LDAP service with user input action allows the user to add LDAP service by taking user prompt inputs in succession.

 ```
 dirsync-tool.sh -a